-Pros: Has the same functions as Stream Deck, Substantially cheaper, Customizable buttons and functions
+Pros: Has the same functions as Stream Deck, substantially cheaper, customizable buttons and functions.

-Cons: Only six buttons available at once
+Cons: Only six buttons available at once.

-The full-size Elgato Stream Deck can server streamers well if they have a ton of different preset commands to use, but for those who only need to alert their followers of a stream or change a few different settings, the Elgato Stream Deck Mini is a great alternative.
+The full-size Elgato Stream Deck can serve streamers well if they have a ton of different preset commands to use, but for those who only need to alert their followers of a stream or change a few different settings, the Elgato Stream Deck Mini is a great alternative.
 The Stream Deck Mini features six buttons instead of the original’s 15, and is easier to store if you are streaming on the go.

-Pros: Inexpensive, Can swap layers with a push of a key, RGB makes it easy to find keys
+Pros: Inexpensive, can swap layers with a push of a key, RGB makes it easy to find keys.

-Cons: Not as intuitive as Elgato’s own devices
+Cons: Not as intuitive as Elgato’s own devices.

-Compatible With: Windows (7, 8, and 10)
+Compatible with: Windows (7, 8, and 10)

 The Elgato Stream Deck gives you plenty of visual information on its keys, making it easy to hit them at a glance, but if you mostly stick with just a few set key commands, it can be unnecessary.
 Even worse is the exorbitant price, especially if what you really need is a mini keyboard.

-The MAX Falcon-20 is a small keyboard that contains 20 keys, including a “layer switch” button that allows you to swap between sets of programmed commands on the fly.
-In total, you can have up to five programming layers, and it includes onboard memory and a dual micro USB port, so you can take it with you on the go with ease.
+The Max Falcon-20 is a small keyboard that contains 20 keys, including a “layer switch” button that allows you to swap between sets of programmed commands on the fly.
+In total, you can have up to five programming layers, and it includes onboard memory and a dual Micro USB port, so you can take it with you on the go with ease.
 It comes with a programming app that you can use without knowing anything about coding, and its RGB feature will make it easy to know which keys do what.

-Pros: Supports OBS and XSplit, Full version has unlimited pages.
+Pros: Supports OBS and XSplit, full version has unlimited pages.

-Cons: Limited usefulness in free version
+Cons: Limited usefulness in free version,

-Compatible With: iOS, Android, Mac, and PC.
+Compatible with: iOS, Android, Mac, and PC.

 You don’t necessarily need to purchase a separate device to have an Elgato Stream Deck alternative.
 With the Touch Portal applications on iOS, Android, Mac, and PC, you can have access to a similar suite of features that you’d get on the Stream Deck, and the full version of the program gives you unlimited pages and all the commands you need to manage your stream from your phone.

-If you have friends who also use Touch Portal, you can use the Import and Export features to share your creations with them and easily integrate them into your own work.
-You can even enable vibration on certain devices, which can help when you’re trying to multi-task and lose track of your phone during a gaming session.
+If you have friends who also use Touch Portal, you can use the import and export features to share your creations with them and easily integrate them into your own work.
+You can even enable vibration on certain devices, which can help when you’re trying to multitask and lose track of your phone during a gaming session.

-Even better, the Touch Portal program supports OBS and XSplit integration, so you should be able to quickly get your current streaming setup working in-sync with your phone.
-An icon pack is even included so you can customize the look of your buttons and make them easier to distinguish.
+Even better, the Touch Portal program supports OBS and XSplit integration, so you should be able to quickly get your current streaming setup working in sync with your phone.
+An icon pack is even included, so you can customize the look of your buttons and make them easier to distinguish.

 Pros: Tons of customization options.

-Cons: Free app’s recording capped at 20 minutes, Only works with OBS
+Cons: Free app’s recording capped at 20 minutes, only works with OBS.

-Compatible With: iOS and Android alongside OBS
+Compatible with: iOS and Android alongside OBS

 OBS is one of the most popular streaming programs around, and it gives PC users the opportunity to stream without having to fork over extra cash.
 If you’re using the program and need a Stream Deck but don’t want to spend the money, the iOS and Android app Up Deck just might serve your needs.